no00ne/KDD2025-main/Readme.md

 Data Files:

 1. **flows.npy**: Human mobility data with a shape of D × T × N × F. The time interval is 15 minutes here, so we use --interval = 4 in run.py.
-2. **odmetrics_sparse_tensors.pk**: Normalized Origin-Destination (OD) data with a shape of D × T × N × N.
+2. **odmetrics_sparse_tensors.pk**: Normalized Origin-Destination (OD) data in a list with length D × T and for each item [ N × N sparse tensor].
-3. **prev_treats_sum.npy**: Public event features in our research area, with a shape of D × T × N × scores (10 scores in our research).
+3. **prev_treats_sum.npy**: Public event features in our research area, with a shape of [D × T] × N × scores (10 scores in our research).
 This file includes historical event features.
-4. **post_treats_sum.npy**: Public event features in our research area, with a shape of D × T × N × scores (10 scores in our research).
+4. **post_treats_sum.npy**: Public event features in our research area, with a shape of [D × T] × N × scores (10 scores in our research).
 This file considers only predictable future public events.
 5. **poi_distribution.pk**: Normalized Points of Interest (POI) distribution in each region, with a shape of N × POIs (17 categories), we collected POI data from Open Streat Map ([OSM](https://www.openstreetmap.org/)).